olastor/picosearch/packages/picosearch/README.md

 ```

 Please note that currently, a document must be flat, can only contain string values, and needs an `id` field (also a string)!

+## Syncing

+Picosearch natively supports syncing with a local storage and a remote file server (read only).
+Both of these components are optional.

+TODO: add docs

 ## Language-specific Preprocessing